The. Best. Baked. Beans. On. God's. Green. Earth.

 Suffice to say, the restaurant is stunning.

-Our lovely server (“Murray” – I remember her name because I fell in love with it.
-Murray for a girl.
-Adorable!) was extremely friendly and totally on top of her game.
+Our lovely server (“Murray” – I remember her name because I fell in love with it) was extremely friendly and totally on top of her game.
 She, like every worker I saw, smiled the entire time as they worked in their beautiful environment.
 I noticed the workers helped one another out a lot and just seemed genuinely happy.
 I saw something I really, really liked – a manager (in his nice shirt, slacks, and tie) helped a young girl bus several tables.
 You don’t see that every day, but it stood out as pretty special.

 I can’t put my finger on it, but every single employee I saw seemed to be giving 100 percent.
 You know what it reminds me of, now that I think about it?
 When we have family over for a holiday, birthday dinner, or Sunday meal, each one of us goes out of our way to make sure everyone is comfortable.
 Heaven knows I obsess over making sure the food’s just right.
 Our only concern is that our much-beloved guests have a “perfect” day.
 Of course we’re all smile on these occasions because we’re happy.